Child Support Attorneys in Gainesville

 In Florida, both parents are required to financially support their children until the child turns 18 or graduates from high school.
-Most often, if the parents of a child have divorced or ended a nonmarital relationship, the child will spend more days and nights with one parent and the child’s other parent provides child support payments.
-Contacting a child support attorney in Tallahassee and Gainesville Florida is not difficult at all.
-You can schedule an appointment with the child support lawyers in Florida by calling our office.
+Most often, if the parents of a child have divorced or ended a nonmarital relationship, the child will spend more days and nights with one parent while the child’s other parent provides child support payments.

 A Mathematical Formula